Eel River (California): Watershed

-The Eel River drains an area of 3684 mi2, the third largest watershed entirely in California, after those of the San Joaquin River and the Salinas River.
+The Eel River drains an area of 3684 mi2, the third-largest watershed entirely in California, after those of the San Joaquin River and the Salinas River.
 The Colorado, Sacramento, and Klamath River systems are larger, but their drainage areas extend into neighboring states as well.
-The Eel River system extends into five California counties – Glenn, Humboldt, Lake, Mendocino, and Trinity.
+The Eel River system extends into five California counties: Glenn, Humboldt, Lake, Mendocino, and Trinity.
 The main stem traverses four counties, excepting Glenn.
 The majority of the watershed is located within Mendocino and Humboldt Counties.

-The Eel's major tributaries – the North Fork, Middle Fork, South Fork and Van Duzen Rivers, drain 286 mi2, 753 mi2, 689 mi2, and 420 mi2, respectively.
+The Eel's major tributaries–the North Fork, Middle Fork, South Fork and Van Duzen Rivers, drain 286 mi2, 753 mi2, 689 mi2, and 420 mi2, respectively.
 The Middle Fork drains the greatest area of all the tributaries, but the South Fork is longer, and carries the most water because of the higher rainfall in its basin.

 The Eel River watershed is located entirely in the California Coast Ranges.
-The topography creates a general drainage pattern that runs from southeast to northwest, except in the Middle Fork basin and the Eel headwaters, where water runs from east to west.
+The topography creates a general drainage pattern that runs from southeast to northwest, except in the Middle Fork basin and the Eel headwaters, where water flows from east to west.
 The watershed is bordered on the north by the basin of the Mad River, on the east by that of the Sacramento River, on the west by that of the Mattole River, and on the south by those of the Russian River and Ten Mile River.
 Major centers of population on the river include Willits, Garberville, Redway, Scotia, Rio Dell, Fortuna, and Ferndale.
 Minor communities include Laytonville, Branscomb, Cummings, Leggett, Piercey, Benbow, Phillipsville, Myers Flat, Shively, and Pepperwood.
-The river's relatively large estuary and delta, which includes the Salt River tributary and related creeks, is located just one low ridge south from Humboldt Bay and 12 mi south of Eureka, the main city for the entire region.
+The river's relatively large estuary and delta, which includes the Salt River tributary and related creeks, is located just one low ridge south from Humboldt Bay and 12 mi south of Eureka, the main city in the region.

-Since the 19th century, logging activity in the watershed has loosened soil and destabilized aquifers, reducing the river's base flow, although the watershed is slowly recovering.
+Since the mid-19th century, logging activity in the watershed has loosened soil and destabilized aquifers, reducing the river's base flow, although the watershed is slowly recovering.
 Logging, grazing and other resource exploitation activities and their accompanying environmental changes have also increased the intensity of flood and drought.
 Prior to 2011, the Eel River basin consisted of 65.1% forest, 12.2% shrubland, and 19.2% grassland, with just 1.9% agricultural and 0.2% developed urban.
-The human population of the watershed is about 32,000 – less than 10 people per square mile (26/km2).
+The human population of the watershed is about 32,000–less than 10 people per square mile (26/km2).